 From fairytale castles and Gothic cathedrals to epic battlefields and dreamy chocolate shops, here are some of the best places to visit in Belgium.

 Believe it or not, there is far more to do in Belgium than simply guzzle beer and devour chocolate.
 As fun as that may be, the country is packed full of fascinating sites and attractions that draw millions of tourists each year.
-Furthermore, Belgium’s excellent transport links and the close proximity of its major cities means it is easy to plan leisurely weekend getaways and short trips.
-That said, it is always wise to avoid visiting Belgium’s biggest hotspots during the busy school holidays.
+Furthermore, Belgium’s excellent transport links and the close proximity of its major cities means it is easy to plan leisurely Belgian weekend getaways and short trips.
+That said, it is always wise to avoid visiting the biggest hotspots during the busy school holidays in Belgium.
 If you are feeling adventurous, however, here are some of the best places to visit in Belgium.

 Make a splash at Belgium’s coolest indoor water park, Aqualibi.
 Featuring numerous waterslides, a never-ending wild water river, jacuzzis, wave pools, and much more, the popular park offers non-stop aquatic fun for all the family.
 Plus, kids aged between 0 and 6 who can’t swim yet can play at Kiddie Bay, which features splashing fountains and cascades, custom-made glides, and other fun surprises!